 C. J. McLin International Center for Water Resources Management (ICWRM)

-The Center now contains four academic programs that are interrelated –environmental engineering (ENE), water resource management (WRM), geology (GEL) and earth science (ESC).
+The Center now contains four academic programs that are interrelated– Environmental Engineering (ENE), Water Resources Management (WRM), Geology (GEL) and Garth Science (ESC).
 Students obtain baccalaureate degrees in these fields.
-It is now possible also to obtain a minor in water resource management.
+It is now possible also to obtain a minor in Water Resources Management.
 With these programs of study, the Center is the focal point for environmental related studies at Central State University.
-The Center offers an interdisciplinary minor in environmental science in cooperation with the Department of Natural Sciences (NSC).
-Internally, the ICWRM is under Dean of the College of Business and Industry and works closely with the Manufacturing Engineering (MFE) and the Department of Natural Sciences (NSC) in research, course offerings and in the general development of the University.
+The Center offers an interdisciplinary minor in Environmental Science in cooperation with the Department of Natural Sciences (NSC).
+Internally, the ICWRM is under Dean of the College of Business and works closely with the Manufacturing Engineering (MFE) and the Department of Natural Sciences (NSC) in research, course offerings and in the general development of the University.
 The program offerings at the ICWRM take advantage of related curricular strengths available at Central State.
-Central State University bears the distinction of offering the first ever undergraduate program in interdisciplinary water resource management in the United States.
-It is also the only Historically Black Colleges and Universities (HBCU) Institution to have an undergraduate program in water resource management.
+Central State University bears the distinction of offering the first ever undergraduate program in interdisciplinary Water Resources Management in the United States.
+It is also the only Historically Black Colleges and Universities (HBCU) Institution to have an undergraduate program in Water Resources Management.